 - “From what people say, Inell, Mary Jane Hooper & ??? were the Explosions, backup singers of Gold Cup fame.
 Some say they were in high school chorus and Eddie told someone to go down to the school & get some girls for backup on Hip Drop.
 Anyway, Eddie worked with Inell for a few tracks on Big 9 and Busy B, and sometime around then she fell heavily into drug use (heroin).
 Her and Eddie weren’t lovers (at least to my knowledge, I believe he was still married to Dolores Johnson around that time), but had a working relationship.
 Inell and Mary were supposedly best friends, but after Inell hit the junk hard, Eddie refused to work with her until she cleaned up her act and continued working with Mary Jane Hooper.
 From what the people say, “what do you see in her” was her response to this, and reportedly about Eddie and Mary.”

-Beyond that though, there's a few things, musically, that really stand out here, beginning with how Young introduces herself on the song with that unexpected, four-note whateveryoucallit (I really need to get some basic musicological training at some point); it's almost like bird call and it's definitely attention-getting.
-From there, I like how the arrangement holds back the guitar accompaniment until after the first A portion of Young's verses (after "I'm lost in misery").
+As far as invented back stories go, it certainly gives what would otherwise be a bittersweet love song added resonance but beyond that though, there’s a few things, musically, that really stand out here, beginning with how Young introduces herself on the song with that unexpected, four-note whateveryoucallit (I really need to get some basic musicological training at some point); it’s almost like bird call and it’s definitely attention-getting.
+From there, I like how the arrangement holds back the guitar accompaniment until after the first A portion of Young’s verses (after “I’m lost in misery”).
 Suddenly, what was a minimalist funk tune stretches into something much more dynamic.
-And lastly, you have to love how Young sings the chorus, "what do you seeeeeeee, in herrrrrr."
-It's a good melodic progression, not what you'd necessarily anticipate, and from that point forward, anyone listening will find themselves singing along.
+And lastly, you have to love how Young sings the chorus, “what do you seeeeeeee, in herrrrrr.”
+It’s a good melodic progression, not what you’d necessarily anticipate, and from that point forward, anyone listening will find themselves singing along.

 By the way, I’d say “Happy July 4th” or some nonsense like that if there were actually anything to celebrate but not this week.
 Not this year.
 (Read: not this president).
 The real independence day is whenever the long reign of King George ends.
 You know the anthem: